bao-qian/lightsabers/README.md

   to any level

-* infer.ss - Hindly-Milner style type inferencer for lambda calculus (without polymorphic types)
+* infer.ss - Hindly-Milner style type inferencer for lambda calculus (without let-polymorphism)

-* mk-c.ss - modified implementation of the logic language miniKanren with constraint-based negation operator
+* mk-c.ss - modified implementation of the logic language miniKanren with a constraint-based negation operator

 * interp-call-by-value.ss - simple call-by-value interpreter